fusion44/galactic-tavern-android/README.md

 [Retrolambda](https://github.com/orfjackal/retrolambda) and [Retrolambda Grade Plugin](https://github.com/evant/gradle-retrolambda) Backport of Java 8’s Lambdas to Android’s Java 7

-[PkRSS](https://github.com/Pkmmte/PkRSS)  - Is a library for reading an RSS feed and making it available for easy consumption within my code

 [StorIO](https://github.com/pushtorefresh/storio) - An abstraction layout for SQLiteDatabase and ContentResolver.
 This is for persisting data to SQLite

 [Stetho](http://facebook.github.io/stetho/) - For making debugging easier (especially browsing the SQL database easily from Chrome).
 This will be implemented in Debug build only.

 [FloatingSearchView](https://github.com/renaudcerrato/FloatingSearchView) - For providing a nice looking search view

-Optional:
-[Dagger2](http://google.github.io/dagger/) - A dependency injection framework for managing dependencies in a maintainable way.
-This needs serious research which might cause the project to take much longer.

 #### Lessons learned during development
 Here I keep a loose log of problems and weird stuff I came across during development for future reference.